HarrisOik/IoT-SmartParking/Documentation/HTTP-Server.md

 ## Dependencies
 ### General Dependencies
 The application requires the following dependencies to be installed in order to work.
 Those dependencies are:
-- express
+- express.js
-- mongoose
+- mongoose.js
 - dotenv

 Express.js is used in order to utilise features like the express.Router.
 Also a very important tool is the JSON middleware (express.json) that express has.

 >**NOTICE:** You must use Express v4.16.0 and onwards for this application to work as express.json does not exist in older versions.

-Mongoose.js is used for the creation of schemas for our different objects (parking spots and tickets) as well as the connection and handling of MongoDB. dotenv is used for setting up an environment variable.
+Mongoose.js is used for the creation of schemas for our different objects (parking spots and tickets) as well as the connection and handling of MongoDB.

+dotenv is used for setting up an environment variable.
 We will use this to add our connection URL to a file ignored by git.

->**IMPORTANT:** You must set up the .env file in order for the application to connect to the database.
+>**IMPORTANT:** You must set up the .env file in order for the application to connect to the database[^1].
 Without DB connection the application does not run.
-More on this later on.

 ### Development Dependencies
 The only development dependency that was used is nodemon.js.
 This is not necessary as it is only used for automatically restarting the server when the files are changed.